x-tabdeveloping/turftopic/papers/topeax/main.typ

 === Combined Term Importance

-To balance the semantic proximity of keywords to topic embeddings and cluster-term occurrences, a I introduce a combined approach, which consists of the geometric mean of min-max normalized lexical and semantic scores:
+To balance the semantic proximity of keywords to topic embeddings and cluster-term occurrences, a combined approach is used, which consists in the geometric mean of min-max normalized lexical and semantic importance:

 #align(center)[$beta_("kj") = sqrt(frac(1 + "npmi"_("kj"), 2) dot frac(1 + s_("kj"), 2))$]

 = Experimental Methods

-Since one of the main strengths of clustering approaches, that they can supposedly find the number of clusters in the data, and are not given this information a-priori, a good clustering topic model should be able to faithfully replicate a human-assigned clustering of the data, and should be able to describe these clusters effectively.
+Since one of the main strengths of clustering approaches is that they can supposedly find the number of clusters in the data, a good clustering topic model should roughly align with a human clustering of the data, and should be able to describe these clusters effectively.
-In the following section, I outline the evaluation method used to compare models on these aspects.
+In the following section, I outline the benchmark used to evaluate models on these aspects.

 Reproducible scripts used for evaluation, along with instructions on how to run them, are made available in the `x-tabdeveloping/topeax-eval`#footnote(link("https://github.com/x-tabdeveloping/topeax-eval")) Github repository.
 Results for all evaluations can be found in the `results/` directory.

 == Datasets

-In order to evaluate these properties, I used a number of openly available datasets with gold-standard category metadata.
+In order to evaluate models on a variety of domains, I used openly available datasets with gold labels.
 This included all clustering tasks from the new version of the Massive Text Embedding Benchmark `MTEB(eng, v2)` @mmteb.
 To avoid evaluating on the same corpus twice, the P2P variants of the tasks where used.
-In addition an annotated Twitter topic-classification dataset, and a BBC News dataset was used.
+In addition an annotated Twitter topic-classification dataset @tweet_dataset, and a BBC News dataset @bbc_news_dataset was used.
 I report descriptive statistics in @appx_dataset_stats.

 == Models